dritsema/mamp/VirtualHosts.md

 ### A note about permissions

-Ugh the bane of my existence!
-Fortunately with a couple short commands you can resolve most issues quickly.

-For example you may receive 403 Forbidden when you visit your local site.
-What you need to know is, the Apache user (_www) needs to have access to read, and sometimes write, to your web directory.

 If you are not familiar with permissions, [read more](http://www.library.yale.edu/wsg/docs/permissions/).
-For now though, the easiest thing to do is ensure your web directory has permissions of 755.
+In short, the Apache user (_www) needs to have access to read, and sometimes write, to your web directory.
+For now, the easiest thing to do is ensure your web directory is group owned by Apache and has permissions of 755.

 You can change permissions with these commands.
 Be sure to replace the first one with your actual user:

 ```
 sudo chown -R ritsemad:_www /Users/ritsemad/Sites